Josh-Adey/easybank-landing-page-master/README.md

 - view full content of the webpage on any screensize at a glance

 ##Process
+The nav bar for desktop
+  - Gave the logo div a min width and flexed the nav bar

 The nav bar for the mobile version
 -fixing the logo image
 - fixing the toggler and toggler items
+The Header section

+The main section

+- section 2 needs a flex container which contains 4 flex containers.
+- each of the 4 flex containers also needs a flex container for 2 boxes. the footer section
+- footer needs a flex container which has 4 flex containers each of which has a column flex